 - Go to Lake Chivero, drive around the game park, and have a picnic lunch.

 - In the afternoon, visit Kuimba Shiri, a bird sanctuary on Lake Chivero.

 - Visit Wild Geese Lodge then Epworth balancing rocks, which used to be emblazoned on the face of the Zimbabwean Dollar notes.

 For a taste of Zimbabwean history and art.
 See the Google map of this ‘Harare Culture Itinerary’ here.
 (2 days.)

 - am: Visit the memorial for Zimbabwe’s liberation struggle-leaders at Heroes’ Acre, a North-Korean style shrine.

 - pm: Soak in an exhibition at the National Gallery in the city centre, and then visit Unity Square, the place where the British Government first named Harare as such.

 - am: Delve through curiosities at the Museum of Human Sciences – the Habitat exhibition is a must.
 For lunch, drive a few blocks to Meikles Hotel for luxurious fare, or to Garwe for a traditional Zimbabwean meal.

 - pm: Visit Town House (pre-book by phoning+2634 781810), an Italian Renaissance-style building that still houses the mayoral offices.

-For young families.
-See the Google map of the Kids’ Harare itinerary here.
-(2 days.)
+For families with young kids (fun for grandparents too!).
+See the Google map of this ‘Young Kids’ Harare Itinerary’ here.
+(3 days.)